HomeNewsWorld Cup 2026 Qualifiers

 The qualification process varies across confederations, reflecting the global nature of football:

 54 teams compete for 16 spots through 12 groups.
-Group winners qualify directly, while runners-up enter playoffs.
-Qualifying continues through November 2025.
+Group winners qualify directly, with 12 teams already confirmed.
+Playoffs in March 2026 will determine final 4 European spots.

-Beyond the three host nations, CONCACAF has three additional spots with qualifying continuing through regional tournaments.
+Beyond the three host nations, three additional CONCACAF spots filled with Curaçao, Haiti, and Panama.

 Key Upcoming Dates